-Whilst we know that technology can’t replace a hug, let’s try and overcome the distance together and look at four ways you can connect with loved ones near and far this Christmas.
+Whilst we know that technology can’t replace a hug, let’s try and overcome the distance together and look at four thoughtful, covid-friendly ways to connect with loved ones this holiday season.By Edvin Brobeck

 Large family gatherings may no longer be a possibility this Christmas which may result in some of us having to spend it alone.
 The older generation like our grandparents might already be lonely and they will definitely suffer more from having to isolate.
 Calling your parents or grandparents on your way to work, while eating lunch or even while you’re getting ready in the morning is such a small act that can mean the world to them.

-Try setting up your phone or iPad in front of the Christmas tree or leave them a spot on the dinner table and it may just feel like they are actually there!
+Try setting up your phone or iPad in front of the Christmas tree or leave them a spot on the dinner table – this will really help to keep in touch with your loved ones this Christmas!

 Coming up with a gift isn’t the easiest thing and we often buy things just for the sake of it.
-This Christmas, we should all try to aim for them to be meaningful and personal.
+A great way to keep in touch with your loved ones this Christmas is to aim for gifts to be meaningful and personal.
 Your grandmother, father or sister would be thrilled to receive a personalized poster because it literally suits everyone and there are so many options!
 Give your mom the star alignment of the day she married your dad, your grandparents a street map of where they met for the first time or your sister a Zodiac sign of her new born baby!
 A Mapiful will warm your family members’ hearts as it represents an emotional and memorable experience that they can look back on for years to come!

 Although getting together for Christmas may not be possible, who says you can’t start planning for a future family trip?
 Not only will this give all of you something to look forward to but will also make this Christmas more bearable.
 Schedule a video chat every Sunday over the next month and start planning the location, date and activities you’d like to do as a family.